 • Barnes and Noble

 The Cotswold Way offers a wonderful walker's landscape, featuring beautiful woodland, pretty cottages and ancient battlefields.
-The route can be walked all year round, and is suitable for beginner trekkers.
-It became a National Trail in May 2007, despite having been a much-loved walking route for more than 35 years.
-This guidebook is illustrated with maps and the author's own full-colour photographs.
-The stage-by-stage route description is accompanied by overview maps at a scale of 1:100,000 (1cm to 1 mile).
+The route can be walked all year round, and is suitable for walkers of all abilities.
+The stage-by-stage route description is accompanied by maps at a scale of 1:100,000 (1cm to 1 mile) and full colour photographs.
+The guidebook also includes a map booklet showing the full route on 1:25,000 OS map extracts.

-A more detailed map of the Way is supplied in booklet form, at a scale of 1:25,000, slid into the back of the book.
-A trek planner gives at a glance information about facilities, public transport and accommodation available along the way.
-The guidebook also provides background information on local geology, wildlife and history.
+A trek planner gives at a glance information about facilities, public transport and accommodation available along the way, and there is plenty of background information on local geology, wildlife and history.

 |The Cotswold Way|